 Navigate to Enterprise applications.
 Then go to All applications.

-In the results panel, select Evernote, and then click Add button to add the application.
+In the search box, type Evernote, select Evernote from result panel then click Add button to add the application.

 In this section, you configure and test Azure AD single sign-on with Evernote based on a test user called "Britta Simon".

 For single sign-on to work, Azure AD needs to know what the counterpart user in Evernote is to a user in Azure AD.
 In other words, a link relationship between an Azure AD user and the related user in Evernote needs to be established.

 In Evernote, assign the value of the user name in Azure AD as the value of the Username to establish the link relationship.

 To configure and test Azure AD single sign-on with Evernote, you need to complete the following building blocks:

 - Configure Azure AD Single Sign-On - to enable your users to use this feature.